The ultimate SharePoint Online migration checklist

 What is SharePoint Online?

-SharePoint is a web-based collaboration platform that allows users to store, share, and manage documents, spreadsheets, presentations, and other files.
+SharePoint Online is a web-based collaboration platform that allows users to store, share, and manage documents, spreadsheets, presentations, and other files.
 SharePoint Online is often shipped as part of Microsoft 365 E3 and above licensing, offering substantial power for document management and improving employee experiences.

 Why migrate to SharePoint Online?